material-motion/material-motion/specifications/runtime_plugins.md

 `feature: targetidle` **Event: target activity state did change**: Any time a specific target changes its idle/active state it should fire an observable event.

-This event enables reactionary Intentions, i.e. registering new Intentions once a Target has entered an idle state.
+This event enables reactionary Plans, i.e. registering new Plans once a Target has entered an idle state.

 > NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
 It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.
-Perhaps you could use intentions as the entry-point:
+Perhaps you could use plans as the entry-point:
 >
->     transaction.add(intention, target, function() {
+>     transaction.add(plan, target, function() {
 >       Executor idle callback
 >     })